Legal Administration Degree and Certificate Program Overviews

 Popular Job Titles

-Students currently working in a legal office could complete a certificate program to enhance their skills or advance a career.
+If you're currently working in a legal office, you could complete a certificate program to enhance your skills or advance your career.
 Some possible career options include:

 - Paralegal administrator

 - Paralegal supervisor

 - Legal office manager

 Master's degree programs in legal administration could include specialized education in law office, U.S. court or international court administration.
 You can also find Master of Arts in Legal Studies and Master of Business Administration (MBA) degree programs that offer concentrations in legal administration.
 A master's degree can usually be earned in two years, and some schools provide online learning.

 A bachelor's degree is commonly required to enroll in a master's program.
 You'll usually need to submit scores from a graduate school entrance exam and an essay describing your interest in the field.
 MBA students are recommended to have at least two years' work experience before enrolling in the program.

 Business-oriented curricula, such as that found in MBA programs, focus on business management, marketing, finance and accounting.
 Concentrated studies include courses in law office management, research and legal writing.
 Legal administration courses teach the fundamentals of working with clients, overseeing law office employees and operating a law office.
 Some common course topics include: